 What I discovered was that scientists and physicians around the world were independently exploring pieces of the puzzle for their particular disease of interest and in their specific field of study.
+They were working in silos.
 There were studies published by small research groups here and university teams there; individuals asking one question in the department of epidemiology in one country, and other teams asking questions from the perspectives of child development or neurophysiology in another.
-I discovered investigators realizing that prenatal stress increased risk for type 1 diabetes, others finding similar risk factors for asthma who stumbled on a cure by treating moms for the traumas and stresses experienced in pregnancy, and epigenetic biologists realizing that mothering behaviors affect genes during very specific and short windows of time in early life to affect how our bodies respond to stress throughout our lives and for multiple generations.
+I discovered investigators realizing that prenatal stress increased risk for type 1 diabetes.
+Others finding similar risk factors for asthma who stumbled on a cure by treating moms for the traumas and stresses experienced in pregnancy.
+Epigenetic biologists realizing that mothering behaviors affect genes during very specific and short windows of time in early life, and that this affects how our bodies respond to stress throughout our lives and for multiple generations.

 I was dumfounded.

 Sometimes the results showed no increased risk from trauma.
-But mostly they did.
-And no one was putting it all together at the time.
+I came to see that this was sometimes because they were asking the wrong questions.
+And mostly the studies did find links.
+No one was putting it all together at the time.

-Understanding trauma based on the literature and my training to learn how to heal its effects gave me a huge context from which to begin to synthesize and understand these differing results.
+Understanding trauma and learning how to heal its effects gave me a huge context from which to begin to synthesize and make sense of these differing results.

 I started to see patterns.
 And I was captivated by the wealth of information available.